PixelSam123/dotfiles/README.md

-# dotfiles-xorg
+# dotfiles

-My Linux xorg dotfiles/configs
+My Linux xorg dotfiles/configs. `dotfiles-xorg` is being merged with `dotfiles-wayland`!

 # How about my Wayland dotfiles?